 Exclusion Zones and Buildable Acreage

 Not all of your acreage may be suitable for solar panels.
 Exclusion zones can be thought of as land that solar equipment cannot be placed on for one reason or another.
-Many exclusion zones prohibit the construction of solar panels:
+Solar farm land requirements take into consideration the many potential exclusion zones that prohibit the construction of solar panels:

 Although some solar developers will timber trees to construct new projects, it isn't very common.
 Solar developers are also willing to pay more for land that is bordered by a road so that construction and maintenance of the solar farm is easier.